The Fame: Composition

 "This idea of The Fame runs through and through.
 Basically, if you have nothing—no money, no fame—you can still feel beautiful and dirty rich.
 It's about making choices, and having references—things you pull from your life that you believe in.
 It's about self-discovery and being creative.
 The record is slightly focused, but it's also eclectic. ...
 The music is intended to inspire people to feel a certain way about themselves, so they'll be able to encompass, in their own lives, a sense of inner fame that they can project to the world, and the carefree nature of the album is a reflection of that aura.
 I like to funnel interesting ideas to the rest of the world through a pop lens."

+"Just Dance" talks about being intoxicated at a party, with lyrics like "What's going on on the floor? / I love this record, baby but I can't see straight anymore".
+"Poker Face" is about sexual innuendo and teasing.
+Gaga explained to the Daily Star that the lyrics carry a bit of an undertone of confusion about love and sex.
+According to the BBC, the "Mum-mum-mum-mah" hook used in the song is sampled from Boney M.'s 1977 hit "Ma Baker".
+"I Like it Rough" was described as "kink bop".

+The album's "Brown Eyes" is a breakup song where, instead of expressing tenderness, Gaga delivers the lyrics with a raw, almost defiant tone, even calling it "just a silly song about you".
+In "Eh, Eh (Nothing Else I Can Say)", Gaga gently parts ways with a former lover.